zinchse/star-ensembling/README.md

 (results after `epochs=25` by using parameter `d=5`)

-These scores are 11-12 according to the dataset `FASHION MNIST` in the [leaderboard](https://paperswithcode.com/sota/image-classification-on-fashion-mnist).
+These scores are 11-12 according to the dataset `FMNIST` in the [leaderboard](https://paperswithcode.com/sota/image-classification-on-fashion-mnist).
 Note the fact that our model takes a few minutes to learn on a laptop.

 This table corresponds to the `tables/FMNIST/FMNIST_ep(25)_p(0.0)_lr(0.001).csv`